synapsecode/fireauth/README.md

   loginFragment: LoginPage(),
   destinationFragment: HomePage(),

-  //Other Arguements can be explored in the ID, documentation has been provided );
+  //Other Arguements can be explored in the IDE, documentation has been provided );
 ```